-Our Butterworth Train page will help you plan your travel from Penang on the KTMB Malaysian railway system, with all the information you need to plan your journey to and from Penang by train.
+On our Butterworth Train page you will find links to train timetables to help you plan your travel from Penang on the KTMB Malaysian railway system (Keretapi Tanah Melayu Berhad), with all the information you need to plan your journey to and from Penang by train.

 Click on any of the following page links for more information.

-Along its route the train stops at Alor Setar, Pedang Besar (for immigration and border control), Hat Yai, Surat Thani (for boats to Koh Samui), Chumphon (for boats to Ko Tao) and Hua Hin.
+From Padang Besar Station (immigration and border control) the train travels to Hat Yai Junction, Surat Thani (for boats to Koh Samui), Chumphon (for boats to Ko Tao) and Hua Hin.

-You can also use this service to travel by train from Butterworth to Phuket and Krabi.
+You can also use this service to travel to Phuket and Krabi.
 Just get off at Hat Yai or Surat Thani and catch a bus from there.

 Travelling from Penang to Koh Samui?
 Read this page for train details from Butterworth and Hat Yai.

-If you want to travel the short distance to Alor Setar by train, you can catch Train 36 to Bangkok or the new ETS Trains.
-There are now also Komuter Trains every few hours heading north to Padang Besar.
+If you want to travel the short distance to Alor Setar by train, you can catch one of the many cheap Komuter Trains that depart every few hours, heading north to Padang Besar.

-Buses are much more regular running every hour or so.
+Buses to Alor Setar are also a good option, running every hour or so.

-You could also catch the above train, ETS or Komuter services to the border town of Padang Besar.
+It is much cheaper to catch the Komuter services to the border town of Padang Besar.

 The last Intercity departure a day heading south to Kuala Lumpur, continuing on to JB Sentral in Johor, just across the border from Singapore is now cancelled.

 The new ETS Trains will take you as far south as Gemas.